sekl/sebastianklier.com/resume.md

 ## PERSONAL PROJECTS

-* Working on online courses for Vue.js: [Vue-Tutorial.com](https://www.vue-tutorial.com)
+* Working on a DApp on the Ethereum Blockchain using Solidity and Vue.js.
 * Working on a script to aggregate data from Cryptocurrency exchange APIs using Node.js.
+* Briefly worked on online courses for Vue.js: [Vue-Tutorial.com](https://www.vue-tutorial.com)
 * Worked on a browser-game using Rails/Vue.js.
 * Contributed/contributing to open-source projects: GitLab, Bolt.cm, FUDforum.
 * Led small teams of volunteer editors and designers at different website projects and